garkimasera/rusted-ruins/README.md

 ## Features

 * 2D graphics.
 * Easy to extend by the pak file system.
-Most of assets are packaged as pak file.
+Most of the assets are packaged as pak file.
 Pak file can be created by makepak.
 Users can add new characters, items and dungeons easily by pak file system.
 * Map editor to create new map.
 * Script to describe talks and events in game.
 * Open world.
 Provide many playing style for players.
 The game objective will be different by players.